-Train to Become a Certified Medical Assistant
+Train to be a Certified Medical Assistant

-Includes Certified Phlebotomy Training (CPT-1)
+Certified Phlebotomy Training (CPT-1) also Available!

 Learn how you can become a Medical Assistant and start working alongside physicians, registered nurses and other healthcare professionals in a physicians' office or other healthcare facility.